LaTeXing/LaTeXing-Documentation/intro.md

 ![](images/intro_install_latexing_2.jpg)

-> The version for Sublime Text 2 is maked as deprecated, the version will
+> The version for Sublime Text 2 is marked as deprecated, the version will
 > still receive bug fix if required but the active development is focused on
 > Sublime Text 3.
 >